Do You Have an Exit Strategy? Retirement Planning for Studio Owners

 If you want to transfer ownership to a family member, keep in mind estate and gift tax implications.
 In some cases, a sale might be a better option.
 A tax lawyer can give specific guidance.

-Option 3: Close the Studio
+Option 3: Close the studio

 If you’re ready to say goodbye to your studio, you can wind up the business entirely.
 The basic steps to close a studio business are: